 I reassured the father that his son did not want to be a girl and the only person that was really saying anything about him being a girl was the dad.
 But why then was this boy drawn towards things which were typically identified as more feminine than masculine?
 Simply, he was a very sensitive soul.

 Sensitive boys are real boys.
 They simply are extremely gifted with particular giftings that manifest in emotionally and aesthetically expressive ways.
-His little boy’s obsession with women’s shoes were not because he wanted to be a girl, but more because he was aesthetically and visually oriented–and women’s shoes are much more visually exciting than the black, brown or burgundy of men’s shoes.
+His little boy’s obsession with women’s shoes was not because he wanted to be a girl, but more because he was aesthetically and visually oriented–and women’s shoes are much more visually exciting than the black, brown or burgundy of men’s shoes.
 Women’s shoes have sparkles, bobbles and bows.
 They come in every color imaginable and are in different shapes and textures.
 They are an aesthetically gifted boy’s dream!
 And he was not trying to identify as a girl when he grabbed his mother’s skirt, put it on, and twirled around.
 To him, it was similar to our experience of going to the fair and doing drop art projects where we drop paint on a spinning paper and watch it splatter, but even better.
 As he moved, he created art and beauty as the colors whirled around him and flowed up and down in the air.
 Better yet, he was the center of it all!

 The dad looked at me with disbelief, but with a sense of relief.
 “Do you mean he really isn’t trying to be a girl?”

 “Absolutely not,” I replied.
 “He is simply trying to express his giftedness as best he can.
 You have a very artistic young man with amazing potential to make this world a more beautiful place.
 He has the creative and masculine heart of God.
-You have the privilege of finding ways to affirm those gifts and channel them in a way that he can grow as gifted man of God!”
+You have the privilege of finding ways to affirm those gifts and channel them in a way that he can grow as a gifted man of God!”

 It was as though I just found the lost key they had been searching to find for years; suddenly despair was replaced by hope and relief.
 But those feelings of relief were just as quickly followed by a look of bewilderment.